~I’m about to spoil this entire book. Fair warning.~

 Some folks would have you believe that feminism is dead.
 It accomplished its goals, perhaps went too far sometimes, and now it’s dead.
 Buried.
 Indeed, we are post-feminist.
 True equality and all that.
 I’m not one of these people.
 I think feminism is very much alive.
 But were I to be forced to accept its death, I would have to submit that its specter still haunts us all, sometimes crying out from the pitch black.
 And I am its harbinger.
 I have come to let you know that feminism has given Gone Girl a rating of “W” for: “Wow, totally fucked up bullshit.”

 Gone Girl is a novel largely concerned with the failed marriage of its protagonists, but this plot thread is inextricable from the narrative’s mystery/thriller elements.
 Amy and Nick meet as beautiful, young, successful people in New York City.
 Nick is a working-class Midwesterner, now writing for a magazine.
-Amy is born-and-raised in NYC.
+Amy is a lifelong New Yorker.
 She writes personality quizzes, and is substantially wealthy due to a series of children’s books written by her parents, but based on her alter-ego, Amazing Amy, who breezes through life’s challenges with aplomb.
 Their relationship appears to go smoothly for quite a while, but there are early warning signs.
 Both Amy and Nick seem like Grade A narcissists.
 On each yearly anniversary, Amy creates a scavenger hunt filled with clues based on their year together.
 The problem is that Nick is so unobservant and self-centered that he can’t actually figure the clues out; at the same time, Nick sees the scavenger hunt as less about them as a couple and more about Amy.
 In short, both characters are shitty to each other.

 Eventually, Amy and Nick are laid-off from their respective jobs.
 Money problems begin to crop up.
 They live in a leased apartment in Brooklyn paid for by Amy’s parents, but her parents aren’t as well-off as they once were.
 Turns out, they need to take money out of Amy’s trust fund, to the tune of 600k+, to deal with their own financial issues.
 When Nick’s mother falls ill, he decides to move back to Missouri with Amy, in order to help his sister care for their dying mother.
 In Missouri, Nick takes a loan from Amy to finance a bar, which he runs with his sister, Margot.
 Obviously, this adds even more tension and resentment to their relationship.

 I think this may actually be the best part of the novel.
 It’s all about people’s expectations when going into a relationship.
 How does one balance what we expect of those we love with the stark reality that they are flawed human beings, just like us?
 That, in all likelihood, no matter how much we love our partners, they will fail, disappoint, anger, and sadden us?
 What if the person you love just isn’t who you thought they were?
 In a way these are super basic themes, but no less resonant because of that.
-This novel’s depiction of relationship that just isn’t working for a number of reasons (lack of affection, lack of sex, outsized expectations, changing circumstances, plain incompatibility) feels achingly, painfully real.
-For the entire first half of the novel, I was just deeply moved by these people who seemed to be in love were just too fucked up to fix their problems.
+This novel’s depiction of a relationship that just isn’t working for a number of reasons (lack of affection, lack of sex, outsized expectations, changing circumstances, plain incompatibility) feels achingly, painfully real.
+For the entire first half of the novel, I was just deeply moved by these people who seemed to be in love but were just too fucked up to fix their problems.

 Then, one day, Amy is gone.
 She has disappeared.
 Nick is blindsided, wandering around in a bit of a fog.
 And not appearing to be the distraught husband one might expect.
 Gradually, suspicious details emerge.
 Nick is obviously withholding information from the reader.
 Why does he have a second cell phone that keeps ringing?
 Why does he keep imagining his wife’s skull?
 Why can’t he account for his location during the time of Amy’s alleged disappearance/murder?
 There is other, alarming evidence: cleaned-up blood, a strangely disheveled living room, and a stockpile of Man Toys that Nick appears to have bought on credit but claims to know nothing about.